Choco Taco

 Choco Taco was a Good Humor-Breyers ice cream novelty resembling a taco.
 It consisted of a disk of waffle cone material folded to resemble a hard taco shell, reduced-fat vanilla ice cream, artificially flavored fudge, peanuts, and a milk chocolate coating.
-The "Choco Taco" was marketed under the Klondike brand as "The Best Ice Cream Taco".
+The Choco Taco was marketed under the Klondike brand as "The Original Ice Cream Taco".

-Klondike discontinued the Choco Taco in 2022.
+The Choco Taco stopped producing in 2022.
+But a similar product called the Tacolate, filled with cinnamon ancho chili ice cream, will be sold at Taco Bell starting October 2025.

 History

+1983–1999: Introduction and improvement

-The Choco Taco was invented in Philadelphia in 1983 by Alan Drazen, Senior Vice President of the Jack and Jill Ice Cream Company.
-It was first rolled out in 1984 when it became popular in mobile vending trucks and convenience stores.
-It made its first appearance in supermarkets nationwide when Good Humor-Breyers (who were manufacturing it in Richmond, Virginia) promoted it in 1996 as "America's coolest taco," at the Supermarket Industry Convention in Chicago.
+The Choco Taco was invented in Philadelphia in 1983 by Alan Drazen, a mobile food vendor manager for the Jack and Jill Ice Cream Company.
+The product rolled out in the spring of 1984 and quickly became popular among mobile vending trucks with a suggested retail price of 89 cents each.
+In 1985, Jack & Jill teamed with Gold Bond Ice Cream Co. to handle nationwide production and distribution of the Choco Taco.
+By summer, it was in 30 states and sold in supermarket three-packs in two varieties—Vanilla and Fudge Grande.

+In 1989, Unilever acquired Gold Bond and the Choco Taco brand, later incorporating the product into the Good Humor–Breyers Ice Cream Company in 1993.

-In 1998, Unilever introduced the Choco Taco to Italy under the name Winner Taco through its subsidiary Algida.
+In 1998, Unilever introduced the Choco Taco to Italy and United Kingdom under the name Winner Taco through its subsidiaries Algida and Walls.
 In 1999 it was introduced in Sweden through another subsidiary, GB Glace, under the same name.
-In 2000 the Winner Taco was retired from the Italian and Swedish markets.
-After two years of campaigning by Taco fans however, in January 2014 Algida announced on their Facebook page the return of the Winner Taco in Italy.
-GB Glace also re-introduced the ice cream to Sweden in 2014.

 In 1999, the company improved the product, incorporating a shell which stayed crisper, and introduced new packaging.
 The same year, the company introduced a Klondike Cookies & Cream Choco Taco, containing cookies and cream ice cream and covered with cookie pieces.
 Choco Tacos were also sold at some Taco Bell restaurants.

+2022: Discontinuation and aftermath

 Klondike discontinued the Choco Taco in July 2022.
 According to an Associated Press fact check, Klondike discontinued the product due to a sharp increase in demand across its brands and to ensure the availability of the remainder of its products.
-However, Klondike Tweeted that “we are discussing next steps, including what to do with the last 912 (we counted) tacos at HQ.
-Stay tuned…” on July 28 2022, and the Tweet was still pinned as of August 30, 2022.
+However, Klondike tweeted that "we are discussing next steps, including what to do with the last 912 (we counted) tacos at HQ.
+Stay tuned…" on July 28, 2022, but have never followed up on this claim.